senlin/so-related-posts/readme.txt

 = I don't like the output on my Single Post, can I change anything? =

 Yes, you can.
-The output comes in its own class (`so-related-posts`) and in it you will find an `h4` for the title and an unordered list which has a class of `related-posts`.
-In your theme's `style.css` you can add any styling as you please.
+Via the Settings page you can add your own styling.
+These styles will only be added to the page(s) where the plugin is active.

 = I have an issue with this plugin, where can I get support? =

 Please open an issue on [Github](https://github.com/senlin/so-related-posts/issues)

 == Screenshots ==
-1. SO Related Posts Settings Page: change the title output on the settings page.
+1. SO Related Posts Settings Page: to change the title, choose to show thumbs and style the output of the SO Related Posts plugin.
-2. SO Related Posts meta box: search for the related post you want to add.
+2. SO Related Posts meta box: search for the related post(s) you want to add.
 3. SO Related Posts meta box: add any number of related posts.
 4. SO Related Posts output: you can style it to your liking.

 == Changelog ==

+= 2.0 (2016.01.08) =

+* integrate plugin with features (featured image thumbnail, styling) that were previously only available in the Plus version.
+* regenerate .pot file and Dutch translation
+* replace icon on settings page
+* rewrite readme files

 = 1.5.0 (2015.12.17) =